How Does YouTube TV Compare To DirecTV Now And Cable?

 With the rise of internet-based TV like YouTube TV and DirecTV Now, viewers can see the majority of their favorite TV shows online, instead of having a cable subscription.
 Although YouTube TV will only offer 44 channels, they promise to offer more value because their channels will be what viewers want to watch.

 YouTube TV’s biggest advantage over cable is the simple fact that Google owns it.
 Google is known to have superior algorithmic data to help viewers pick better show recommendations.
-This will also corner the ad market, and Google’s YouTube TV will have better targeted ads based on their subscribers.
+This will also corner the ad market; Google’s YouTube TV will have better targeted ads based on their subscribers.

 YouTube TV will change the way that viewers choose to watch TV.